-If this works for you, stop the tutorial now.
+If this works for you, you can stop the tutorial now.

 We'll proceed with the tutorial as if you haven't done the domain forwarding.

-Point the nameservers of the old domain to some spare hosting
+Point the nameservers of the old domain to your host

 You might have space to add an addon domain at the same host you use for the destination domain.
 That's typically where I prefer to host this redirect, just to keep things in one spot.